 Vegan Ranch Style Beans

-In the past, beans were considered a poor persons’ food.
+Beans were considered a poor persons’ food.
 Conservationists now recognize cutting back on our carnivorous, European-style of eating will help save the planet.
-Dr. Martin Luther King too had ambitions for the future of our planet.
+Africans ate beans on the continent but pintos originated in South or Central American, where folks like Ojibwe environmental leader Winona LaDuke have known the benefit far longer.
+Dr. Martin Luther King too had ambitions for our collective future.
 In November of 1967, he developed a plan to “demand jobs, unemployment insurance, a fair minimum wage, and education for poor adults and children designed to improve their self-image and self-esteem.”
 The Poor People’s Campaign sought to bring together Native American, Mexican American, Puerto Rican and poor White communities with African Americans to make a case for economic equality.
 King planned a Poor People’s March on Washington in May of 1968.
 Dr King tragically would never see his vision come to fruition because he was assassinated on April 4th, 1968.

 As we face a Republican effort to prevent BIPOC from voting, Dr. Kings’ goals for the poor and the general African American experience should be on everyone’s conscience.
 While the majority of welfare recipients are White, our goals of life, liberty and the pursuit of happiness are universal.
-Whip up a Broccoli Cheese Quinoa Casserole or Bean & Cheese Chimichangas if you are vegan adjacent, and let’s envision a better tomorrow.
+Whip up a Broccoli Cheese Quinoa Casserole or Bean & Cheese Chimichangas if you are vegan adjacent, Cilantro Quinoa and Classic Southern Sauteed Cabbage if not, and let’s work towards a better tomorrow.